-- Season the chicken with a little sea salt and pepper and add the chicken thighs to a large ziploc bag or bowl.
-You will use this to marinade the chicken.
+- Season the chicken with a little sea salt and pepper and add the chicken thighs to a large Ziploc bag or bowl.
+You will use this to marinate the chicken.

-- Pour the marinade mixture over the chicken in the ziploc bag and allow the chicken to marinade for 1-24 hours.
+- Pour the marinade mixture over the chicken in the Ziploc bag and allow the chicken to marinate for 1-24 hours.
 Note: If you don’t have time, simply add the marinade directly to the chicken and them to the baking sheet.

-- Once the chicken has marinated, cover a baking sheet with a aluminum foil or parchment paper.
+- Once the chicken has marinated, cover a baking sheet with aluminium foil or parchment paper.
 (You’ll want to line the baking sheet because the marinade is quite sticky and will stick to your pan.)

 - Place the marinated chicken thighs onto the baking sheet and transfer them to the oven.

 - Bake the chicken at 425°F for 25 minutes, turning it once.